Training Planning - Part 3

 Interval Running

-During the interval the body will experience an increased level of lactate, which the body learns to deal will during the recoveries – which should be long enough to allow this to happen (a recommended level is that the athletes pulse should drop to 100-110 bpm – however this will alter according to the aims of the session).
+During the interval the body will experience an increased level of lactate, which the body learns to deal with during the recoveries – which should be long enough to allow this to happen (a recommended level is that the athletes pulse should drop to 100-110 bpm – however this will alter according to the aims of the session).

 Speed work